-&lt;sup>2 The American Lumber Standard Committee, Inc., its Board of Review, and its National Grading Rule Committee disclaim any liability for damages, including consequential damages, in connection with the use or performance in use of products produced.
+2 The American Lumber Standard Committee, Inc., its Board of Review, and its National Grading Rule Committee disclaim any liability for damages, including consequential damages, in connection with the use or performance in use of products produced.

-- 2.9 Grading agency-An organization accredited by the Board that engages in the grading of lumber or that licenses and supervises facilities that employ graders to grade and/or to place grade marks upon lumber products. - 2.10 Grading rules-Requirements and specifications for the manufacture, inspection and grading of designated species of lumber.
-Lumber manufactured and graded according to the provisions of this Standard and the grading rules for the species in question shall be regarded as ALS program lumber. - 2.11 Green lumber-Lumber of less than nominal 5-inch thickness which has a moisture content in excess of 19 percent.
-For lumber of nominal 5-inch or greater thickness (timbers), green shall be defined in accordance with the provisions of the applicable lumber grading rules certified by the Board. - 2.12 Heat treated (HT)-lumber or other wood products that have been heated in a closed chamber, with or without moisture content reduction, until it achieves a minimum core temperature of 56 °C for a minimum of 30 minutes.
+- 2.8 Grade marked (grade stamped)-Lumber that displays the official grading mark of an agency that is made by rubber stamps, ink jet sprayers, tags and/or other methods when found acceptable by that agency.
+A grade mark is owned by the grading agency and is applied to lumber that conforms to the requirements of a designated grading rule.
+Except for marks used in connection with Certificates of Inspection or Reinspection, all grade marks shall indicate the following: 1) the mill number, name, or abbreviation; 2) the agency symbol; 3) the species or combination of species of the lumber: 4) whether the lumber was dry or green when manufactured (but, see 6.2.6); and 5) the appropriate grade.
+Where required by the grading rules, grade marks shall also denote rule paragraphs under which the lumber was graded or other similar information. - 2.9 Grade A minimum standard specifying the permitted characteristics of lumber, having regard to the end use for which the lumber is intended. - 2.10 Grading agency An organization accredited by the Board that engages in the grading of lumber or that licenses and supervises facilities that employ graders to grade and/or to place grade marks upon lumber products. - 2.11 Grading rules-Requirements and specifications for the manufacture, inspection and grading of designated species of lumber.
+Lumber manufactured and graded according to the provisions of this Standard and the grading rules for the species in question shall be regarded as ALS program lumber. - 2.12 Green lumber-Lumber of less than nominal 5-inch thickness which has a moisture content in excess of 19 percent.
+For lumber of nominal 5-inch or greater thickness (timbers), green shall be defined in accordance with the provisions of the applicable lumber grading rules certified by the Board.

-- 2.13 Kiln dried (KD)-Lumber that has been seasoned in a chamber to a predetermined moisture content by applying heat. - 2.14 Lumber-Lumber is defined as a manufactured product derived from a log through sawing or planing. [see 3.3] - 2.15 Lumber grades-Manufacturing categories of lumber that provide the extent and limitations of the characteristics permitted in the particular grade. - 2.16 Nominal size-The label designation for lumber size categories that does not reflect the dressed size.
-The nominal size is greater than the dressed size i.e., a dry "2 by 4" is surfaced to 38 mm by 89 mm (1 1/2 by 3 1/2 inches). - 2.17 Species-The commercial names contained in Appendix A for lumber cut from the principal botanical species of softwood shall be used in the formulation of lumber grading rules and in the terms of purchase and sale of ALS program lumber. - 2.18 Worked lumber (working)-Dressed lumber that has also been matched, shiplapped or patterned.
+- 2.13 Heat treated (HT) Lumber or other wood products that have been heated in a chamber, with or without moisture content reduction, until it achieves a minimum core temperature of 56 °C for a minimum of 30 minutes. - 2.14 Kiln dried (KD) Lumber that has been seasoned in a chamber to a predetermined moisture content by applying heat. - 2.15 Lumber Lumber is defined as a manufactured product derived from a log through sawing or planing. [see 3.3] - 2.16 Nominal size- The label designation for lumber size categories that does not reflect the dressed size.
+The nominal size is greater than the dressed size i.e., a dry 2 by 4 is surfaced to 38.1 mm by 88.9 mm (1 1/2 by 3 1/2 inches) [see 3.4.4]. - 2.17 Species-The commercial names contained in Appendix A for lumber cut from the principal botanical species of softwood shall be used in the formulation of lumber grading rules and in the terms of purchase and sale of ALS program lumber. - 2.18 Worked lumber (working)-Dressed lumber that has also been matched, shiplapped or patterned.